spra85/jasmine-ember-testing/README.md

 - Added underscore.js to implement equivalent toBeDeepEqual matcher that is in QUnit.
 Really should just implement a stand alone deepEqual function

 - Implement ```expectAssertion```, used in qunit_configuration within ember.js testing framework.

+- Need to point at latest Ember / Ember.Data libraries